hust-diangroup/ns3-ai/model/msg-interface/README.md

     Ns3AiMsgInterface::Get()->GetInterface<EnvStruct, ActStruct>();
 ```

-The above code sets some attributes for the message interface:
+The above lines sets some attributes for the message interface:
 - `SetIsMemoryCreator`: Controls whether or not this side initializes the interface.
 Because the shared memory is a named region, after the creator initializes the
 segment with a unique name, the other side can access the segment with that name.